thiagobustamante/typescript-rest/README.md

 #### Asynchronous services

 The above section shows how the types returned are handled by the Server.
-However, all the previous examples are working synchronously.
+However, most of the previous examples are working synchronously.
 The recommended way is to work asynchronously, for a better performance.

 To work asynchronously, you can return a ```Promise``` on your service method.
 The above rules to handle return types